Frequently Asked Questions

 When and where do you hike?

-This year we will be running two hikes to the same destination each weekend, on Saturday and Sunday respectively.
+We will be running one hike every weekend throughout Term 3, alternating between Saturday and Sunday.
 Our day hikes take place across South-East England - some close/within London and others further away, such as the North and South Downs, the south coast, and the Chiltern Hills.
-Generally for our weekend day hikes, we range anywhere from an hour train to 2.5 hour train out of London.
+We're aiming to keep hikes within 0.5-1.5 hours travel time from a Train Terminal.

 What is the average difficulty of the hikes?